The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 That’s real money she didn’t make because she was afraid to charge what she was worth.

-Another agency owner stayed in “busy mode” for a year.
-Launched nothing new, built nothing, just maintained existing clients.
-Revenue stayed flat at $18K.
-Exhaustion grew.
-Almost quit.
+Another agency owner stayed in “busy mode” for a year, launching nothing new, building nothing, and just maintaining existing clients.

-The business math: Stuck at $18K/month when you could be at $30K?
+Stuck at $18K/month when you could be at $30K?
 That’s $144K lost over 12 months.
-Year two flat = $288K cumulative.
-Year three = $432K.
-Every year you stay stuck compounds the loss.

-Before you check anything else tomorrow morning, do this:
+Before you check anything else tomorrow morning, do this.

 Today (10 minutes):

-Close every tab on your browser — notice how much clearer your mind feels
+Close every tab on your browser — notice how much clearer your mind feels.

-Finish one small thing completely — even if it’s tiny
+Finish one small thing completely — even if it’s tiny.

-Notice how much better that feels than starting something new
+Notice how much better that feels than starting something new.

 This Week (30 minutes):